Optomechanical vector sensing of new forces at 6 micron separation: Conclusion

+Details of experimental configurations under which data was collected is included in the Supplementary Information.

-This work was supported by NSF grant number 2406999, ONR grant number N000142312600, and the Heising-Simons Foundation.
-Part of the work was performed at the Stanford Nano Shared Facilities (SNSF) which is supported by the NSF under award ECCS-2026822.
-We gratefully acknowledge early contributions of Akio Kawasaki (AIST, Japan), Alex Rider (Scitech, Boulder CO), and Qidong Wang (IME-CAS, Beijing).
+\bmhead{Acknowledgements} We gratefully acknowledge early contributions of Akio Kawasaki (AIST, Japan), Alex Rider (Scitech, Boulder CO), and Qidong Wang (IME-CAS, Beijing).
 We thank Giovanni Ferraro and Emiliano Fratini (University of Florence, Italy) for help in understanding some characteristics of St\" ober microspheres, and David Moore (Yale) for his feedback on the manuscript.